 What Does It Mean?

 The results of this study suggest that menopause age is associated with cognition.
-It was shown that reaching natural menopause at a later age provides benefits in verbal memory.
+It was shown that reaching natural menopause at a later age is beneficial to verbal memory.

 Authors of this study also concluded that the relationship between women's cognitive performance and menopause timing is affected by lifelong hormonal processes, not just short-term fluctuations during the transition.